CHWS can continue existing allergy shots but cannot provide initial allergy assessments.

 CHWS can give all allergy shots except for bee and wasp venom.
 We can help you with a community referral for venom injections.

 There is a $20 per visit fee for this service.
 Payment is due within three weeks of service.
-CHWS does not bill insurance but we can provide you with an itemized statement for you to submit to your insurance company.
+CHWS does not bill insurance, but we can provide you with an itemized statement to submit to your insurance company.

 Yes, you will need an appointment.
-Schedule a 40 minute appointment for your initial visit with the RN who will review your medical history and your allergist’s orders.
-Please bring your antigens and paper work to CHWS prior to your first appointment.
+Schedule a 40-minute appointment for your initial visit with the RN, who will review your medical history and your allergist’s orders.
+Please bring your antigens and paperwork to CHWS before your first appointment.

 Because we often need to contact your allergist to clarify orders, we may not be able to administer allergy shots on your first visit.
 Our physician will also review your medical history and allergy shot orders.
 We will discuss an appropriate time for your first allergy shot at your initial visit.